ftravers/datomic-tutorial/README.md

 names and column data types.

 In datomic, we do away with the concept of a table.
-You could say datomic ONLY specifies 'columns' that are **NOT** connected by the concept of a table of columns.
+You could say datomic ONLY specifies 'columns'.
+Additionally, these columns have no relationship to (or grouping with) any other column.
+Contrast this with an RDBMS which groups columns with the concept of a table.

 Here a column in SQL is equivalent to a field in datomic.
 When we specify a column in SQL we give it a name, and we indicate what it